paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 ### Statutory Notes

-#### Applicability of Amendment
-Amendment of section by section 30012(a)(5) of div.
-C of Pub.
-L. 117—58 applicable with respect to a State safety oversight agency on and after the date that is 2 years after the date on which the Secretary of Transportation issues the special directive to the State safety oversight agency under subsec. (k)(5) of this section.
-See 2021 Amendment note below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |
 | Revised Section | Source (U.S. Code) | Source (Statutes at Large) |